 From dread.

-Vanessa did not thank her.
-She did not even look at her.
+Vanessa never thanked her.
+She barely even looked at her.

-Ethan stayed still, one hand on the banister, shame moving through him in slow, hot waves.
+Ethan stayed where he was, one hand gripping the banister, shame moving through him in slow, hot waves.

 But this was not impatience.